-The number one thing to keep in mind is that we at Yoast advocate holistic SEO.
+The number one thing to keep in mind is something that we at Yoast advocate a lot: holistic SEO.
 Essentially, holistic SEO helps you strive to be the best result.
-This means optimizing every part of your site on all levels, from satisfying user intent to offering a stellar user experience.
+This comes down to optimizing every part of your site on all levels, from satisfying user intent with your content to offering a stellar user experience.
 If you combine all these things in a solid SEO strategy, implement the enhancements and keep an eye on the results, you’re on the right track!

 7 elements of a good website

 Many things we deem important for a good website are hard to quantify.
-There’s a lot of talk in SEO about quality, for instance.
-Even Google has been saying for years that you should focus on the quality of your site and your content.
-After every algorithmic update by Google, the answer for those who lost rankings is the same: it might not be your fault, because other sites seem to be a better fit for this specific query — nonetheless, you should work on the overall quality of your content.
+There’s a lot of talk about quality in SEO, for instance.
+Even Google has been saying for years that you should focus on the quality of your site and content.
+After every algorithmic update that Google implements, the answer for those who lost rankings is the same: it might not be your fault, because other sites might seem to be a better fit for this specific query.
+Nonetheless, you should work on the overall quality of your content.

 People flock to the Search Quality Raters Guidelines for input on how to do that, looking for any guidance at all.
-You shouldn’t take everything that Google says as gospel, but in this case, they are right; you should improve your content — always!
-Always look at user intent and the behavior of your potential customers.
-You should periodically redo your keyword research.
+Now, you shouldn’t take everything that Google says as gospel, but in this case, they are right.
+You should improve your content — always!
+Make sure to look at user intent and the behavior of your potential customers.
+Periodically redo your keyword research.
 And check your niche, what’s happening in your part of the market?
-By continually evaluating your SEO strategy, you get a grip on the changing market and find new opportunities.
+By continually evaluating your SEO strategy, you’ll get a grip on the changing market and find new opportunities.

 1. Your website satisfies user intent and has a clear goal

-If you’d like to succeed, you need to know your audience.
+If you want to succeed, you need to know your audience.
 You have to uncover everything about them.
 You can probably find out what they say they want, but is that the same as what they really need?
 Does your product or service merely offer a possible solution to a problem or does it make your customer’s life genuinely better?
-Do you sell a drill or a hole in the wall?
+Are you selling a drill or a hole in the wall?

 Your story has to be right.
 It has to align with what people want and need.
-It means you should nail search intent for your site.
+This means you should nail search intent for your site.
 Uncover all the different ways of how people can end up on your pages and tailor these to answer their questions.
-Map out the user journey from A to Z and place your content in strategic spots.
-Also keep a close eye on the way you formulate your answers — more often than not, a conversational style will turn out to be what you are looking for.
+Map out your user journey from A to Z and place your content in strategic spots.
+Also keep a close eye on the way you formulate your answers.
+More often than not, a conversational style will turn out to be what you are looking for.

 2. Your website has technical prowess

 Technical SEO is incredibly important, but you can get ahead of the curve by getting the basics right.
 Thoroughly think about which CMS you’re going for and how you’re going to run it.
-Pick a reputable hosting company — one that’s flexible and helpful.
 We may be a bit biased, but WordPress has given us everything we need.
 It’s solid, flexible and has a huge following.
-WordPress is pretty SEO-friendly, but with a bit of help from Yoast SEO you get your WordPress SEO going in no time.
+WordPress is pretty SEO-friendly, but with a bit of help from Yoast SEO, you can get your WordPress SEO going in no time.
+Also make sure to pick a reputable hosting company, one that’s flexible and helpful.

 3. Your website is trustworthy, safe and secure

 Both search engines and users are looking for signals that signify trust.
-Why should your site or your content be trusted?
-Regular downtime might point to sloppy maintenance.
-A missing green lock icon might mean you don’t take security seriously.
-There are a lot of little hints that they look for.
+Why should your site and content be trusted?
+Things like regular downtime might be an indication of sloppy maintenance.
+A missing green lock icon can mean you don’t take security seriously.
+There are a lot of hints that they look for.

 Search engines like Google want to give searchers the best possible result.
 Increasingly, if a search engine doubts the claims you make or if you use sketchy ‘experts’ to validate your content, they will not show your content.
-They will pick a result that has proven to be a good result.
+Instead, they will pick a result that has proven to be a good and trustworthy result.
 That’s why you need to work on your trustworthiness on all levels, both technical as well as in content.

 In addition, your site should be a safe haven for visitors.
 You need to have your security in order.
 A hacked site isn’t getting you anywhere!
 And a hacked site is easier to prevent than it is to fix.
-Use up-to-date software, have your SSL in order, make strong passwords, use tools such as Cloudflare to protect your site from DDoS attacks, et cetera.
+Use up-to-date software, have your SSL in order, create strong passwords and use tools such as Cloudflare to protect your site from DDoS attacks.

 4. Your website has a great design and stellar UX

 Does your website need to be beautiful?
-Beauty is in the eye of the beholder.
+Let’s be honest, beauty is in the eye of the beholder.
 The design of your website needs to help fulfill the goals you set.
 Your message should come across loud and clear.
 The design should be on-brand and well-thought-out.
 But more importantly, your site should be clear and easy to use for everyone.
 Accessibility is not something you should scrimp on.

-User experience is not only how something looks, but also how it feels.
-It’s about giving users a joyful experience, something they will remember.
-UX is also not letting users wait long for your pages to load, getting them frustrated because they can’t read the text on your site thanks to your color scheme or they can’t hit the buttons on your mobile site.
-Think to yourself: how can I turn frustration into happiness?
+You also need to consider user experience.
+Which is not only how something looks, but also how it feels.
+It’s about giving users an enjoyable experience, something they will remember.
+UX is also not letting users wait long for your pages to load, getting them frustrated because they can’t read the text on your site thanks to your color scheme or because they can’t hit the buttons on your mobile site.
+Think to yourself: how can I turn any possible frustration on my website into happiness?

-And happy user might just have higher buyer intent, so get those CTAs in order!
+And happy users might just have higher buyer intent, so get those CTAs in order!

 5. Your site has awesome, user-centered content

 Be user-centered, not company-centered.
 Good content helps your users accomplish their goals and you want to offer this content at the right moment while keeping the business goals firmly in sight.
 To do so, you need to know your user inside out, as I mentioned earlier.
 Understand them, understand their behavior and focus your content on that.
-The content you offer should be clear and easy to understand by using the same language the users knows well.
+The content you offer should be clear and easy to understand by using language your users know well.
 Try to bring something unique to the table.
-Do research and present original reporting.
+Do the research and present original reporting.

 6. Your site is mobile-friendly (or rather, designed mobile-first)

-It’s not a new concept or anything, but most sites are still being developed desktop-first.
+It’s not a new concept, but most sites are still being developed desktop-first.
 After designing the desktop view, the designer crams it down to mobile size, often losing its authenticity and freshness along the way.
-Adopting a mobile-first mindset helps you focus on the tasks users should be able to do on your mobile site.
+Adopting a mobile-first mindset helps you focus on the tasks users should be able to perform on your mobile site.
 It helps to clean up the clutter and, more often than not, lets you come up with a minimal and fully focused design.
 Less is more, remember?